MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/check-out-edit-files.md

 When you want to edit a file, you can open it from Visual Studio **Solution Explorer** or **Source Control Explorer**.
 When you begin editing a file, it's automatically checked out to you.

-In rare situations, for example if you want to check out and lock the file to make sure your changes are checked in before changes from other team members), you might need to manually check out and optionally lock a file.
+In rare situations, for example if you want to check out and lock the file to make sure your changes are checked in before changes from other team members, you might need to manually check out and optionally lock a file.

 > [!IMPORTANT]
 > As a best practice, use the **Lock type** option with discretion, and notify your teammates why you are locking an item and when you plan to remove the lock.